wesJchen/sdet-coding-challenge/README.md

 ## Setup

-To get started with this project, make sure you have `pipenv` installed to set up the virtual environment and install the necessary dependencies.
-If you don't have `pipenv` yet, follow the appropriate installation instructions:
+To get started with this project, make sure you have `pipenv` installed.
+This will allow the program to set up a virtual environment and install any needed dependencies.
+If you don't have `pipenv` yet, please follow the appropriate installation instructions depending on your operating system in the terminal:

 ```
 ## Windows: